TortueSandwich/tetris-terminal-rs/README.md

 Tetris in terminal code in rust

-Many things todo like doc, english variable name and other This is comming very soon

-I'm currently learning so if you have tips do not hesitate
+I'm currently learning so if you have tips feel free to colaborate

+## Controls

+A : rotate left
+Z : rotate right
+D : hold
+Else arrow key to move

+====
+srs is implemented